needle-mirror/com.unity.entities/Documentation~/baking-prefabs.md

 #  Prefabs in baking

-During the baking process, [prefabs](xref:Prefabs) are baked into **entity prefabs**.
+During the baking process, [prefabs](xref:Prefabs) are baked into entity prefabs.
 An entity prefab is an entity that has the following components:

 * A prefab tag: Identifies the entity as a prefab and excludes them from queries by default.
-* A [`LinkedEntityGroup`](xref:Unity.Entities.LinkedEntityGroup) buffer: Stores all children within the prefab in a flat list.
+* A [`LinkedEntityGroup`](linked-entity-group.md) buffer: Stores all children within the prefab in a flat list.
 For example, to quickly create the whole set of entities within a prefab without having to traverse the hierarchy.

 You can use an entity prefabs in a similar way to GameObject prefabs, because they can be instantiated at runtime.
 However, to use them at runtime, you must [bake](baking-overview.md) the GameObject Prefabs and make them available in the [entity scene](conversion-scene-overview.md).